Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Optional input files**

 **Gff files of the TSSs:** For checking the sORFs start from TSS or not.
 We strongly recommend to input this file.
+Please check the section :ref:`tss_ps`.

 **Gff files of sRNAs:** For checking the overlap of sRNAs and sORFs.
+Please check the section :ref:`srna`.

 - **Basic arguments**